-These images have have fit into various "type" categories in my sundry galleries at SmugMug, which means they are scattered among several galleries.
-It would have been difficult for someone to go any single gallery there and get a firm grasp on the breadth and spectrum of the park shoots described above.
+These images have fit into various "type" categories in my sundry galleries at SmugMug, which means they are scattered among several galleries.
+It would have been difficult for someone to go to any single gallery there and get a firm grasp on the breadth and spectrum of the park shoots described above.
 It wasn't until recently, when I received several inquiries about my Garfield Park images, that it occurred to me that I really ought to try and make a consolidated gallery for what I consider representative work in and around Garfield Park.

-I've worked off and on the two months trying to do just that.
+I've worked off and on the past two months trying to do just that.
 I came up with roughly 320 images, which might strike some as a lot for a "best of" compilation in the new gallery.
 I tried to represent everything of significance that I shot, organizing them roughly by season -- winter, spring, summer and fall -- largely because a significant number of images were taken to record the community's oldest park in its various seasonal "looks."
 I ended the gallery with the theatrical images, and I don't think I have every play -- yet -- represented in that montage.

 The pictures include the park's landmarks -- the pagoda, the arts center, the MacAllister Amphitheater, the library, the Burrello Family Center -- as well as other attractions, such as the aquatic center, the Gen. Henry Lawton statue and Civil War memorial, the World War I memorial grove, Fire Station 29, Tickle Belly bridge, and Bean Creek and Pleasant Run, which converge at the north end of the park.
 I also included a small number of shots from the 2009 Miracle Mile Parade, as well as a shot or two from neighborhoods adjacent to the park.